CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     1. Metadata, and
     1. Industry [Terms and Concepts](glossary.md)
 * …Enumerating and describing the Metadata Attributes these Roles typically care about.
-* …Noting the ways each Role may Operate on any given Metadata Attribute,
+* …Noting the ways each Role may operate on any given Metadata Attribute,
     * 🟥 Create (authoritative),
     * 🟨 Assemble or Update (contributing),
     * 🟩 Distribute,
     * 🟦 Verify, or
     * 🟪 Censor
+* …Acknowledging that some ecosystems and environments may have interesting features
+    * 🔃 Is upstream or downstream of own ecosystem type
+    * 🆕 Is a new participant in OSS supply chains
 * …Showing any relevant regulation or other requirements that impose expectations of the presence of specific Metadata Attributes.
-* …So that people having a Role within the Supply-chain can:
+* …So that people having a Role within the supply-chain can:
-    1. Draw an overarching map of what other Roles may Operate within their Supply-chain
+    1. Draw an overarching map of what other Roles may operate within their supply-chain
     1. Form a idea of what purpose each Role may have, and find out where they fit
     1. Get an idea where an Attribute is likely to come from, and which Roles care about these
-    1. Become aware of both upstream and downstream Communities, Ecosystems and Environments are involved in their Supply-chain, in order to interact with them in effective and sustainable ways
+    1. Become aware of both upstream and downstream Communities, Ecosystems and Environments are involved in their supply-chain, in order to interact with them in effective and sustainable ways
     1. Use this information to both live up to their new Regulatory Obligations and to help improve their Security Posture in general

-### A Typical Open Source Supply-chain (Simplified)
+### A Typical Open Source supply-chain (Simplified)

+> [!NOTE]
+>
+> The graphs in this document do *not* include _Content Delivery Networks_, _Model Ecosystems_ or _Plugin Ecosystems_.
+> If you know of other parts of an Open Source supply-chain that involves the managing of metadata somehow, then please [reach out](#document-status)!
+> We'd love to add them – or at least to be aware of them.

+This is a simplified "TL;DR" overview of a typical Open Source supply chain.

 ```mermaid
 stateDiagram-v2